WDI-SEA/Project-2-Deployment/README.md

 We will set up our postgres database separately afterwards.

-You will then be asked if you want to deploy your project now, type no. We need to make a few adjustments before we deploy.
+You will then be asked if you want to deploy your project now, type N (no).
+We need to make a few adjustments before we deploy.

 #### Our Database